UPPMAX/HPC-python/docs/day1/Matplotlib60min.rst

   .. tab:: HPC2N

-     If you use Matplotlib at the command line, once in Python, you will need to ``import matplotlib`` and set ``matplotlib.use('Tkinter')`` in order to view your plots.
+     If you use Matplotlib at the command line, you after importing matplotlib, you will need to set ``matplotlib.use('Tkinter')`` in your script or at the Python prompt in order to view your plots.

       Alternatively, you can load the Spyder module ``Spyder/4.1.5-Python-3.8.2`` with its prerequisites, start it with the command ``spyder3``, and display your graphics in the plots pane (which you can undock and expand).
+Unfortunately the only version of Spyder available is fairly old.

-Either way, you will also need to load all the prerequisite modules (don't forget the SciPy-bundle if you plan to use NumPy or SciPy!) before starting either the Python command line or Spyder.
+      Either way, you will also need to load all the prerequisite modules (don't forget the SciPy-bundle if you plan to use NumPy, SciPy, or Pandas!) before starting either the Python command line or Spyder.

      As of 27-11-2024, ``ml spider matplotlib`` outputs the following versions: